Éditions Larousse: From the 1920s to the 1960s

 In 1936 (volume 1) and 1937 (volume 2) came out the Grand Mémento encyclopédique Larousse, in two volumes, which aims to be a "systematic and methodical exposition" of encyclopedic knowledge, complementary to the alphabetical exposition procedure of the other Larousse encyclopedic dictionaries.
 The different chapters are signed by more than 100 collaborators, generally university professors.
-In 1955 came out a reworked edition of this Grand Mémento, still in two volumes of 1,180 pages each, but under the title Encyclopédie Larousse méthodique.
-Finally, in 1967 and 1968, the reworking of these two volumes into a three-volume version called Encyclopédie générale Larousse are published (reprints in 1977 and 1983).
+In 1955, a reworked edition of this Grand Mémento, still in two volumes of 1,180 pages each, but under the title Encyclopédie Larousse méthodique.
+Finally, in 1967 and 1968, the reworking of these two volumes into a three-volume version called Encyclopédie générale Larousse was published (reprints in 1977 and 1983).

-In 1938, the Larousse gastronomique, under the direction of Prosper Montagné, experienced significant bookstore success: it is translated worldwide and continues to be reprinted (updated and reworked) to this day.
+In 1938, the Larousse gastronomique, under the direction of Prosper Montagné, experienced significant bookstore success: it was translated worldwide and continues to be reprinted (updated and reworked) to this day.

-It is also at this time that the "Classiques Larousse" (1933) were born, series of synthetic monographs on great authors, and which would become the collection "Nouveaux Classiques Larousse" (1950s–1970s).
+The "Classiques Larousse" (1933) also appeared at this time, a series of concise monographs on major authors, which would later become the “Nouveaux Classiques Larousse” collection (1950s-1970s).

-In 1948 (volume 1) and in 1949 (volume 2) appeared the Nouveau Larousse universel updated successor to the Larousse universel of 1922.
+In 1948 (volume 1) and in 1949 (volume 2) appeared the Nouveau Larousse universel, updated successor to the Larousse universel of 1922.
 Then came a new updated version in the early 1960s under the name Larousse universel (two volumes).
-It was succeeded by a reworked version (updated in particular with photos, diagrams and maps in color and black and white) in 1969 titled Nouveau Larousse universel (two volumes).
+It was succeeded by a reworked version (updated in particular with photos, diagrams, and maps in color and black and white) in 1969 titled Nouveau Larousse universel (two volumes).

-Le Nouveau Petit Larousse illustré, an encyclopedic dictionary, was republished in 1948, 1952 (centenary edition reworked and augmented) and 1959.
-This last edition, to mark the centenary of the founding of the Librairie Larousse, contains a brochure containing the list of words deleted since the 1948 edition [made] available to crossword enthusiasts.
+Le Nouveau Petit Larousse illustré, an encyclopedic dictionary, was republished in 1948, 1952 (centenary edition reworked and augmented), and 1959.
+This last edition, to mark the centenary of the founding of the Librairie Larousse, contains a brochure containing the list of words deleted since the 1948 edition, made available to crossword enthusiasts.

 From 1960 to 1975, the Grand Larousse encyclopédique in ten volumes and two supplements were published, bearing a logo drawn by Jean Picart Le Doux.

-From 1965 appeared the Larousse L3 (three volumes) which is the condensed version of the Grand Larousse encyclopédique; it is aimed at a wider public due to its lower acquisition cost.
+In 1965, the Larousse L3 (three volumes), which is the condensed version of the Grand Larousse encyclopédique, was aimed at a wider public due to its lower acquisition cost.
 Reprints (sometimes updated and with different covers) continued until about 1997 (mainly in five volumes but also in four or six volumes like the Larousse L6).